 COUNSELLORS ARE REQUIRED TO:

-- Counsellors pay £25. a month by Standing Order to subsidise supervision and administrative costs
+- Pay £25.00 a month by Standing Order to subsidise supervision and administrative costs

 - To offer a maximum of three counselling sessions per week.
-Counsellors working in the evenings are sometimes requested to work in teams, which means even if you have just one client you are required to stay the for the three hour duration
+Counsellors working in the evenings are sometimes requested to work in teams, which means even if you have just one client you are required to stay for the three hour duration.

-- Commit themselves to the service for a minimum period of eighteen months. giving two months’ notice of the intention to resign.
+- Commit to the service for a minimum period of eighteen months, giving two months’ notice of the intention to resign.
 Initially, all volunteers are offered a three-month probationary contract which will be extended after a successful probationary review.
 After this, placements will be reviewed annually.

 - Operate according to the policies and procedures of The Counselling Partnership.
 This includes a commitment to working respectfully with individual difference in line with the agency’s policy on Equal Opportunities.